grafana/plugin-tools/docusaurus/docs/introduction/plugin-types-usage.md

 This documentation discusses plugin configuration and usage for plugin developers.
 General information for plugin users is available at [Plugin management](https://grafana.com/docs/grafana/latest/administration/plugin-management/).

 :::
 ## Overview

 Grafana plugin development allows for many options depending on the type of user experience you want to create.
-Make a plugin in one of several different types depending on whether you want to offer users a new way of visualizing data, a connection to a new database, or an integrated out-of-the-box experience.
+You can find a plugin type whether you want to offer users a new way of visualizing data, a connection to a new database, or an integrated out-of-the-box experience.

 The following table shows the plugin types currently supported by Grafana on the frontend and backend.